-Get ready to impress with this Short Rib Ragu.
+Get ready to impress with this Braised Short Rib Ragu.
 It's made with beef short ribs that are pan-seared and then simmered in a rich and savory tomato sauce until they are tender enough to fall off the bone.
-Serve over fresh pappardelle and enjoy every bite of this unbelievably delicious meat sauce.

 Jump to:

-🌟Why You'll Love this Recipe
+Why You'll Love this Recipe

 See the recipe card below for the remaining ingredients and quantities.

-- Cook the aromatics.
 Drain all but 1-2 tablespoons of drippings from the pot, then add the onion, carrots and celery.
 Cook for about 5 minutes, or until softened.
 Add the garlic, and cook for 1 minute more.

-- Stir in tomato paste.
 Add in the tomato paste and allow this to brown for about 3 minutes.
 Deglaze the pan with the red wine and carefully scrape up any browned bits from the bottom of the pot.
 Let it simmer for 5 minutes.
+Add the short ribs, crushed tomatoes, herbs, parmesan rind and beef broth.
+Stir to combine and bring it to a boil.

-- Shred the short ribs.
 Use two forks to shred the short ribs and discard the bones.
 Add them back to the pot, season with additional salt and pepper to taste, and stir to combine.
+Serve over pappardelle or tagliatelle pasta and top with freshly grated parmesan cheese.

-💭Recipe FAQs
+Recipe FAQs

 For best results, the short ribs should be covered halfway with liquid.
 This will allow the short ribs to braise best and make a thick and creamy sauce.
 If the short ribs are fully submerged, the ragu will be too thin and lacking in flavor.